o124/archlinux-virtualbox-host/README.md

-After the guest is successfully started, the script waits for the `VBoxHeadless` process to exit (this happens for instance when the guest OS stops), then it waits for the remaining `VBoxSVC` and `VBoxXPCOMIPCD` processes to exit, then the container stops running.
+After the guest is successfully started, the script waits for the `VBoxHeadless` process to exit (i.e. for instance when the guest OS stops), then it waits for the remaining `VBoxSVC` and `VBoxXPCOMIPCD` processes to exit, then the container stops running.